ruggeri/tech-notes/algos/tractability.md

 # Sources

 - Lance Fortnow: https://blog.computationalcomplexity.org/2002/10/complexity-class-of-week-p.html
+  - "Complexity Class of the Week: P" by Lance Fortnow
   - Lance Fortnow seems to say: the smallest class that contains linear time and also is "closed under subroutines" is polynomial time.
 I'm not exactly sure what that means?
 Presumably, it means that you can